Currency banner with market chart and symbols

 Forward contracts

 Lock in today’s exchange rate for a supplier payment due in the future — up to 12 months ahead.
-If you’ve placed a purchase order and know the payment amount and timing, a forward contract fixes your sterling cost immediately.
-This is the most widely used tool for businesses with regular supplier payments in a fixed foreign currency amount.
-It removes budget uncertainty and protects margins regardless of what the market does before settlement.
+If you’ve placed a purchase order and know the payment amount and timing, a business forward contract fixes your sterling cost immediately.
+See our dedicated forward contracts product page and our forward contracts for UK businesses guide for full examples.

 Natural hedging